tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 If the file exists in the bucket it would be served by Tigris directly - so 🎉.

-If not a `GetObject` would be made to the elixir service requesting the file using that thumbor formatted path.
-Given there's a few steps to handling those requests this is forwarded to a plug from the Phoenix router, which then does a few things in order:
+If not a `GetObject` would be made to the Elixir service requesting the file using that thumbor-formatted path.
+Given there's a few steps to handling those requests they're forwarded to a plug by the Phoenix router, which takes care of those steps one by one. `Plug.Builder` does a great job composing individual plugs per step to one module, which also implements the plug interface.

-It first checks that the details listed on the path are valid and have not been tampered with:
+The first step is a check that the path is a valid one, which has not been tampered with and if so stores the parsed data on the `conn.assigns`:

 ```elixir
 defp check_hmac(conn, _) do